flammy/fsapi-remote/README.md

 This code is work in progress!
 It is not finnished yet, feel free co contribute to it.

-Example Code how to use the fsapi:
+Example Code how to use the fsapi (Frontier Silicon API for PHP):

 As an example I created an radio-gui (website) with xajax, jquery and bootstrap.